OctopusDeploy/blog/blog/2022-02/multi-environment-jenkins/index.md

 ## The benefits of a dedicated CD tool

-Octopus is a dedicated Continuous Delivery (CD) tool.
-It natively supports release management.
+Octopus Deploy is a dedicated Continuous Delivery (CD) tool that natively supports release management.
 Jenkins defines environments through the pipeline file.
 They are dividers to the pipeline code.

 In Octopus, environments are dedicated spaces.
 Octopus Deploy makes it easy to stop a deployment in a staging environment before it gets pushed to production.
-The dashboard below shows the capability.
-Different releases are present in different environments, and it's easy to see where releases are in the lifecycle.
+The dashboard below demonstrates this capability - different releases are present in different environments, and it's easy to see where releases are in the lifecycle.

-Jenkins is a Continuous Integration (CI) tool.
-It can do some parts of CD, but not all.
+Jenkins is a Continuous Integration (CI) tool that can only do some parts of Continuous Delivery.
 Jenkins is commonly used to build and push images to a central repository.
 Octopus Deploy can interface with several different repositories and manage the deployment process.
-This separation of concerns allows Jenkins and Octopus Deploy to focus on what they're good at, enabling happier deployments.
+This separation of concerns allows Jenkins and Octopus Deploy to focus on what they're best at, enabling happier deployments.

 ![Release Management](release-management.png "Release Management")